uninth/set-osx-fw/README.md

 ~/bin/set-fw fwstat
 `````

+You may turn off the firewall with ` ~/bin/set-fw off` exposing your OS to all kind of threats.

 ## Why do it?

 Apple consider [pf](https://en.wikipedia.org/wiki/PF_(firewall)) part of the base operating system, so if you make any changes they may be replaced during a system update.
 If you like me are most comfortable with the command line, then it makes sense to change settings depending on your current connection with a script.

 ## Tested on

 The script has only been tested on High Sierra.
-It will fail if Apple make changes to socketfilterfw.
+It will fail if Apple make changes to `socketfilterfw`.